boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 As a reference point, I currently use Gemma 4 26B A4B with a 32K-token context window.
 During extended sessions, generation typically starts at around 30 tok/s before gradually decreasing toward 20 tok/s due to the combined effects of context growth and thermal throttling.

+Update 18/7/2026: I use also Qwen 3 Coder 30B A3B Instruct, it provides shorter and faster answers.
+Sessions starts around 40 tok/s and gradually decreasing also.

 Because models generate different numbers of tokens, the **later** prompts are sometimes run on a hotter machine than others, and longer generations can induce more thermal throttling.

 This is a **practical inference benchmark**, not a synthetic one.
 The objective is to measure the experience of using these models interactively on a fanless laptop under realistic conditions, including long generations and thermal throttling.